-The member's choice of payment options is personal and should take into account his or her needs during retirement and the needs of a dependent, if any, after the member's death.
+The member's payment option selection is personal and should take into account his or her needs during retirement and the needs of a dependent, if any, after the member's death.
 Neither the payment plan selected by a co-worker, nor the one selected by the largest number of retirees, should have any effect on the member's personal decision.

-The member cannot change his or her selected payment option once he or she cashes the first retirement check or after the 25th of the month following the month the member's first check is mailed (whichever is earlier), except under one of the following two conditions:
+The member cannot change his or her selected payment option once their first payment has cleared or after the 25th of the month following the month the member's first check is sent (whichever is earlier), except under one of the following two conditions: